openthread/openthread/src/core/diags/README.md

 - Specify `-p` to specify the tx power in dBm for this frame.
 - Specify `-r` to specify the `mInfo.mTxInfo.mMaxFrameRetries` field for this frame.
 - Specify `-s` to indicate that tx security is already processed thus it should be skipped in the radio layer.
+- Specify `-u` to specify the `mInfo.mTxInfo.mIsHeaderUpdated` field for this frame.

 ```bash
 > diag frame 11223344